 Ms. Rudloff received a Bachelor of Science in paralegal studies from Mississippi College.
 She received her law degree from Western Michigan University and her LL.M., with honors, in Intellectual Property Law from The John Marshall Law School.
 Prior to joining the Physicians Committee, Ms. Rudloff was in private practice where she litigated civil and criminal matters.

 Ms. Rudloff is a member of the Texas, Kentucky, Illinois, and Tennessee bars and has been admitted to the United States District Court for the Western District of Kentucky.
 She served as Vice- Chair of Membership of the American Bar Association’s Animal Law Committee from 2016-2018.
 She formed the American Bar Association’s Animals in Science and Technology subcommittee and served as Chair from 2015-2019.
 She was also instrumental in the formation of both the Tennessee Bar Association’s and Kentucky Bar Association’s Animal Law Sections and served as Standing Committee Director for the Kentucky Bar Association Animal Law Section from 2014-2016.
-She presents at legal seminars and conferences around the nation including Harvard Law School’s Animal Welfare Act at 50 conference.
+She presents at animal law seminars and conferences around the nation including Harvard Law School’s Animal Welfare Act at 50 Conference.
 She also authored Failure to Launch: The Lack of Implementation and Enforcement of the Animal Welfare Act, 66 Syr.
 L. Rev. 173 (2017) in Syracuse Law Review’s Symposium on Animal Law which was also featured on the Animal Legal and Historical Center website.
 She was nominated as a Fellow of the American Bar Foundation in 2019 for demonstrating outstanding dedication to the highest principles of the legal profession and to the welfare of their communities.
 Membership in the Fellows is limited to one percent of lawyers licensed to practice in each jurisdiction.
 Fellows are recommended by their peers and elected by the Board of the American Bar Foundation.